-- A. When any nonconformity is eliminated or brought into conformance with the current regulations of the Zoning Code, the nonconforming rights and privileges with respect to that nonconformity are terminated and shall not be restored. - B. Except as otherwise provided <a href="https://except.com/herein_for-nonconforming-single-family-residential-uses and except for nonconforming uses involving the on-sale or off-sale of alcoholic beverages, whenever a nonconforming use has been discontinued for a continuous period of <a href="https://except.com/hereing-nonconforming-no - C. A nonconforming single-family residential use that has been discontinued, for a period of 180 days or more may be reestablished subject to the granting of a Nonconforming Status Determination of a minor conditional use permit and affirmative determination by the Community & Economic Development Director or his/her designee based on the following findings: - The continuation of the nonconforming single-family residential use will not adversely affect or be detrimental to the health, safety and general welfare of the public or property or improvements within the area. - 2.
-The nonconforming single-family residential use is substantially compatible with existing and proposed uses in the general area, including factors relating to the nature of its location, operation, building design and site design.

-- 3. The continuation of the nonconforming single-family residential use will protect a valuable property investment. - D. A nonconforming non-residential use that has been discontinued for a continuous period of more than one year but no more than three years may be reestablished subject to the granting of a conditional use permit.
+- A. When any nonconformity is eliminated or brought into conformance with the current regulations of the Zoning Code, the nonconforming rights and privileges with respect to that nonconformity are terminated and shall not be restored. - B. Except as otherwise provided herein, whenever a nonconforming use has been discontinued for a continuous period of one year or more or whenever a nonconforming use is changed to another use, the nonconforming use shall not be reestablished, and the use of the structure or site thereafter shall be brought into conformity with the zone in which it is located.
+Discontinuation shall mean any termination of a use, regardless of intent to resume the use.
+Payment of a valid business tax certificate shall in and of itself not be considered to be a continuation of the use. - C. A nonconforming residential use that has been discontinued, may be reestablished subject to the granting of a Nonconforming Status Determination by the Community & Economic Development Director or his/her designee based on the following findings: - 1.
+The continuation of the nonconforming residential use will not adversely affect or be detrimental to the health, safety and general welfare of the public or property or improvements within the area. - 2.
+The nonconforming residential use is substantially compatible with existing and proposed uses in the general area, including factors relating to the nature of its location, operation, building design and site design. - 3.
+The continuation of the nonconforming residential use will protect a valuable property investment. - D. A nonconforming non-residential use that has been discontinued for a continuous period of more than one year but no more than three years may be reestablished subject to the granting of a conditional use permit.